delphix/dct-newrelic-integration/CONTRIBUTING.md

 # Copyright (c) 2021, 2022 by Delphix.
 All rights reserved.
 #

-Not accepting any external contributions as of now.
+This project is currently not accepting external contributions.

 <div style="display:none">
 --- Hidden Block ----